Skip to main content

-The word polygraph comes from the Greek for "many writings."
-Polygraph machines, or "lie detector tests," measure physiological information from the body: breathing, blood pressure, and perspiration.
-The faster the breathing, the higher the blood pressure, and the greater the amount of sweat, the more likely the person being tested is nervous and could be telling a lie.
+Polygraph machines, or lie detector tests, measure physiological responses from the body, including breathing, blood pressure, and perspiration.
+The faster you're breathing, the higher your blood pressure is, and the greater the amount of sweat, the more likely you, as the test subject, are nervous and might be telling a lie.

-Below is information on the use of polygraphs and lie detector tests in general in the law, including the once-standard Frye test and its replacement via the Daubert decision.
+This article provides information on the invention of the lie detector test.
+It also discusses the use of polygraphs and lie detector tests in general in the law, including the once-standard Frye test and its replacement via the Daubert decision.

 Invention of the Lie Detector Test

 Although it had been suggested for years that physiological changes could help determine whether a person was telling the truth, the first serious effort to apply this information came in 1920.
-John Larson, a police officer in Berkeley, California, developed a device that could measure breathing and blood pressure.
-He first called his device the "cardio-pneumo psychograph" but began calling it simply "the apparatus" informally.
+John Larson, a police officer in Berkeley, California, developed a device to measure breathing and blood pressure.
+Officer Larson called his machine the "cardio-pneumo psychograph" but began informally referring to it as "the apparatus."

-Larson believed that his invention could help determine whether a suspect was telling the truth.
-He tested it on 861 subjects in cases over a 3-year period, including the key suspect in a highly publicized San Francisco murder investigation.
+Officer Larson believed his invention could help determine whether a suspect was telling the truth.
+He tested it on 861 subjects in cases over three years, including the key suspect in a highly publicized San Francisco murder investigation.
 In reporting the story, the San Francisco Call and Post referred to the device as a "lie detector."

 During this time, scientists worked at refining Larson's invention.
 Leonard Keeler, who had worked with Larson as an apprentice, began developing more sensitive polygraph machines in the 1930s, even starting a polygraph school in 1948.